heini208/fault_detector_spot/documentation/System_Design.md

 The result is a modular yet unified control structure: new behaviours can be introduced by extending the tree with additional branches, while the communication and data exchange between components remain standardized through ROS 2 topics, services, and the shared blackboard.

-An architectural overview is provided as a diagram:
+An architectural overview is provided as a diagram all behaviour tree and system architecture diagrams were created using [Draw.io](https://app.diagrams.net/).

 ![general_architecture.png](images%2FSystem_Design%2Fgeneral_architecture.png)
 *Figure: High-level software architecture of the ROS2 system developed.*